 Because there are many complicated elements that go into proving Lubbock drug offenses, it is important to retain the assistance of a qualified defense attorney as soon as possible if someone is facing drug charges.
-A knowledgeable lawyer can help explain how the prosecution must prove their case beyond a reasonable doubt, and that a defendant is not obligated to make any self-incriminating statements during their defense.
-Read on to learn more about what goes into proving Lubbock drug offenses, as well as the ways a weathered narcotics lawyer could fight for your case today.
+A knowledgeable lawyer can help explain how the prosecution must prove their case beyond a reasonable doubt.
+That a defendant is not obligated to make any self-incriminating statements during their defense.
+Read on to learn more about what goes into proving Lubbock drug offenses.
+As well as the ways a weathered narcotics lawyer could fight for your case today.

 What Does the Prosecution Need to Prove in a Drug Crime Case?

-An issue with this statute is that when proving Lubbock drug offenses, the prosecution does not have to prove that the defendant had the intent to be within the drug-free zone.
-This can be a problem within small cities such as Lubbock county where the police may stake out an area on the highway that was within 1,000 feet of a drug-free zone and stop motorists who they believe may be possessing narcotics.
-Possessing drugs in a drug-free zone can act as an aggravating factor to one’s charge, even if they had no intention to distribute, sell, or possess that drug in the area.
-This could increase one’s penalties from a third-degree to a second-degree charge, potentially resulting in a longer amount of time spent in jail.
+An issue with this statute is that when proving Lubbock drug offenses.
+The prosecution does not have to prove that the defendant had the intent to be within the drug-free zone.
+This can be a problem within small cities such as Lubbock county where the police may stake out an area on the highway that was within 1,000 feet of a drug-free zone.
+In turn, stop motorists who they believe may be possessing narcotics.
+Possessing drugs in a drug-free zone can act as an aggravating factor to one’s charge.
+Even if they had no intention to distribute, sell, or possess that drug in the area.
+This could increase one’s penalties from a third-degree to a second-degree charge.
+Potentially resulting in a longer amount of time spent in jail.

 The Role of a Professional Defense Attorney